 3.4.
 Integrated response of nutrient use efficiencies

 The integrated analysis of NUE indices showed that biochar enriched with B application improved the crop performance of the rice-wheat cropping system compared to the sole B and control treatments (Fig. 3).
 The better performance of biochar-based treatments can be attributed to the unique properties of biochar.
-The results are more sustained and the periodic release of B improve its availability during critical growth stages and thereby improving recovery efficiency (RE) and agronomic efficiency (AE).
-The strong association between AE and RE suggests that increased B uptake directly translated into improved yield response, confirming the role of efficient nutrient recovery in improving productivity.
+The results are more sustained, and the periodic release of B improves its availability during critical growth stages, thereby improving recovery efficiency (RE) and agronomic efficiency (AE).
+The strong association between AE and RE suggests that increased B uptake directly translates into improved yield response, confirming the role of efficient nutrient recovery in improving productivity.
 Among the treatments, moderate B doses (0.50-0.75 kg/ha) in combination with biochar were more effective than higher doses, indicating that optimal nutrient supply governs the NUE rather than the excessive doses.
 The decrease in the efficiency at higher B levels (1 kg/ha), even under biochar enrichment, may be due to reduced marginal response at elevated concentrations, which limits the effective utilization.
 In contrast, sole B treatments showed comparatively lower efficiencies, due to rapid fixation or leaching losses in Mollisols, leading to reduced availability with time.
-The treatments which received only biochar signifies that biochar alone could not substitute the essential micronutrient supply.
+The treatments that received only biochar signify that biochar alone could not substitute the essential micronutrient supply.
 The integrated analysis of NUE indices showed that enriched biochar improved crop performance of the rice-wheat cropping system compared to the sole B and control treatments.
-The higher RE and AE of BC-B treatments from biochar unique texture and CEC, resulting a higher adsorption and more sustained release aligning with crop growth.
+The higher RE and AE of BC-B treatments from biochar's unique texture and CEC, resulting in higher adsorption and more sustained release, align with crop growth.
 This explains how B is fixed in Mollisols, which results in an inferior performance.
-The strong relation of AE-RE correlation, highlights the increased B uptake will increase the yield response, as phloem mobile sucrose complexes increase photosynthate translocation to sinks.
-Biochar if used alone can provide limited micronutrients, hence, it can be used as an efficient carrier rather than direct source for B. BC-B as combination emerge as the sustainable strategy for sustainable nutrient management in rice-wheat systems.
+The strong relation of AE-RE correlation highlights that the increased B uptake will increase the yield response, as phloem mobile sucrose complexes increase photosynthate translocation to sinks.
+Biochar, if used alone, can provide limited micronutrients; hence, it can be used as an efficient carrier rather than a direct source for B. BC-B as a combination emerges as the sustainable strategy for sustainable nutrient management in rice-wheat systems.

 *T1- control, T2-B 0.5, T3- B 0.75, T4-B 1.00, T5-BC-B 0.5, T6-BC-B 0.75, T7-BC-B 1.00, T8-BC only